 02 of 05

 Leafy vegetables grown for cooking, rather than salads and fresh eating, will actually grow slower and more tender in afternoon shade.
-They probably won't get as large as their full sun versions, but the smaller "baby" leaves will require less cooking and are often sweeter.
-(3-4 hours of sun per day)
+They probably won't get as large as their full-sun counterparts, but the smaller baby leaves require less cooking and are often sweeter.

 03 of 05

-Most root vegetables can get by on a half day of sunshine, however they will grow more slowly and take longer to reach full size.
+Most root vegetables can get by on four to five hours of sunshine per day, however, they will grow more slowly and take longer to reach full size.
 You can harvest some of them, like carrots and potatoes, while they are still small and sweet.
-You can also harvest beet and turnip greens, while you're waiting for their bulbs to fill out.
-You'll want your radishes to grow fast, so that they don't become woody or overly hot, but partial shade will prevent them from bolting to seed.
-(4-5 hours of sun per... day)
+You can also harvest beet and turnip greens while you're waiting for their bulbs to fill out.
+You'll want your radishes to grow fast so they don't become woody or overly hot, but partial shade will prevent them from bolting to seed.

 04 of 05

 Many culinary herbs are fast growers.
 Annual herbs will bolt to seed quicker than lettuce in good growing conditions.
 They may get a little leggier when grown in partial shade, but since you're growing them for their leaves, it doesn't really matter.Continue to 5 of 5 below.

 05 of 05

 Peas and Beans